factualaudio/factualaudio/hugo/content/post/anatomy.md

 {{% figure "/plots/piano-c5-spectrum.svg" %}}

 Here things become interesting.
-This plot is telling us that our musical example can be decomposed into a 260 Hz tone with high amplitude, followed by 520 Hz and 780 Hz tones with lower amplitude.
+This plot is telling us that our musical example can be decomposed into a 260 Hz tone with high amplitude, combined with 520 Hz and 780 Hz tones of lower amplitude.

 Such a result is typical for a recording of a single instrument playing a single note.
 The first tone, at 260 Hz, is called the *[fundamental][]* and indicates the *[pitch][]* of the sound, in other words the note being played, [C5][] in this example.
 The 520 Hz and 780 Hz tones, because they are *multiples* of the fundamental, are called *[harmonics][]*.
 They are interpreted by the human hearing system to determine the *[timbre][]* of the instrument.
 If the same note was being played on say, a flute or a violin, the frequency of the fundamental would be the same but the relative amplitudes of the harmonics would be different.